top of page

 2. Use the 20/20 rule

-The 20/20 rule, created by The Minimalists, Joshua Fields Millburn and Ryan Nicodemus, set the notion that if you can replace something in less than 20 minutes for less than $20.00, you don't need to keep it.
+The 20/20 rule, created by The Minimalists, Joshua Fields Millburn and Ryan Nicodemus, holds that if you can replace something in less than 20 minutes for less than $20.00, you don't need to keep it.
 The belief is that there is a low chance you'll actually have to replace the items once you let them go.

-In my experience helping clients organize, the 20/20 rule works best when decluttering smaller items with little to no sentimental value — the "just in case" items that you think you might need someday.
+In my experience helping clients organize, the 20/20 rule works best for decluttering smaller items with little to no sentimental value—the "just in case" items you think you might need someday.
 This can include tools, gardening supplies, camping supplies, and household utility items.

 3. Set your garage up in zones